This article, from 2017, was one of the first Opinion of the Editor-pieces to appear on IMI.

 The investment migration industry is what Nassim Nicholas Taleb would characterize as anti-fragile; a system that gains from disorder.

 The opposite of fragile is not robust but, rather, anti-fragile.
 Nassim Nicholas Taleb popularized the concept in his 2012 book Antifragile: Things That Gain from Disorder.
 Whereas a robust system can withstand volatility, harm, pressure, shocks and chaos, an anti-fragile system, by contrast, is improved by exposure to such conditions and needs adversity to thrive.

-I contend that the investment migration business is just such an anti-fragile industry because the scale and scope of our activity grow in tandem with global crises.
-Whenever, somewhere in the world, there is a war, a financial crisis, a revolution, a natural disaster, a nuclear plant leak or hyperinflation, more investment migration companies open up shop and existing ones expand their operations.
+The investment migration business is just such an anti-fragile industry because the scale and scope of our activity grow in tandem with global crises.
+Whenever, somewhere in the world, there is a war, a financial crisis, a revolution, a natural disaster, a nuclear plant leak, or hyperinflation, more investment migration companies open up and existing ones expand their operations.

-So, after a crisis, there is still plenty of capital, but the tumult has redistributed it very abruptly.
-But a financial or monetary crisis is often followed by a reduction in economic activity, increases in taxation, antipathy towards the rich or social unrest, all of which are factors that prompt many asset holders to relocate.
+So, after a crisis, there is still plenty of capital, but the tumult has abruptly redistributed it.
+But a financial or monetary crisis is often followed by increases in taxation, antipathy towards the rich, or social unrest, all of which are factors that prompt many asset holders to relocate.

 Investment migration, in short, benefits from turmoil and is, as such, an anti-fragile industry.

-Just as if there were no crime left in Gotham City Batman would be out of a job, so too, if the whole world lived in peace, freedom, and affluence, investment migration professionals would find themselves running out of business.
-Were such a day to come, I would be more than happy to change careers, but that scenario seems unlikely in the foreseeable future.
+Just as, if there were no crime left in Gotham City, Batman would be out of a job, so too, if the whole world lived in peace, freedom, and affluence, investment migration professionals would find themselves running out of business.
+And if a day comes when we’ve reached such rarified heights of human civilization, none of us will be worried about our job prospects anyway.

 More from Opinion of the Editor:

 - Keep Your Friends Close and Your MEPs Closer